pimatic/pimatic/README.md

     * [ping plugin](http://sweetpi.de/pimatic/docs/node_modules/pimatic-ping/README.html)
     * [log-reader plugin](http://sweetpi.de/pimatic/docs/node_modules/pimatic-log-reader/README.html)

-### The "actuators"-section
+### The "devices"-section
-The `"actuators"`-section should contain all actuators, you want to have registered in the framework.
-An actuator is typically provided by a plugin, so take a look at the desired plugin for more details about the configuration of your actuators.
-A actuator configuration has the form
+The `"devices"`-section should contain all devices, you want to have registered in the framework.
+An actuator is typically provided by a plugin, so take a look at the desired plugin for more details about the configuration of your devices.
+A device configuration has the form

     {
       "id": "light",